-Asian Development Bank – Japan Scholarship Program 2020 for Master’s Degree study
+Asian Development Bank – Japan Scholarship Program (ADB-JSP) 2021-2022 for Masters Study at University of Hawai‘i

 ADB-JSP is a scholarship program that was established to strengthen human resource capacity in Asian Development Bank developing member countries.
 After completing their studies, scholars are expected to return to their home countries to apply and share their new knowledge and skills to promote socioeconomic development.